lucmartinon/scooter_scrapper/README.md

 * gather all the bikes of the cities from the spreadsheet (see below),
 * export all the data to a zipped csv (you can specify the folder in the argument of the main),
 * insert this data in a postgres DB.
+* send a table with the result of the execution via Slack.
+This rely on a slack token and and a slack channel in the settings file.

 ### painpoints
 #### Lime